Blasbothewise/Hgame_selector/README.md

 # Hgame_selector
-A visualiser/manager for hgames and VNs.
+This app acts as a visualiser/manager for hgames and VNs.

 # Core features